What were your first signs of Fibromyalgia?

 Follow along and learn about my first signs of fibro myalgia.
 It started long before I realized it.

 Thanks for checking on me the other day.
 You asked about my first signs of Fibro.
-As you know, I acquired disembarkment disorder after our cruise to the Bahamas in February 2011 (which has never gone away), follow by neck pain and then I was hit suddenly with extreme, contracting back pain in September.
+As you know, I acquired disembarkment disorder after our cruise to the Bahamas in February 2011 (which has never gone away), followed by neck pain, and then I was hit suddenly with extreme, contracting back pain in September that year.

 So evidently, I have had fibromyalgia nearly all my life.
 It’s just that the cruise somehow awakened the monster.

 Thanks so much for taking an interest in my life.
 I know you feel that your hands are tied because you live so far away, but believe me, your frustration would be the same if you lived next door.
 Your prayers and calls mean so much to me.
 It would certainly be nice though if we were closer.
 Then at least you could come to visit.
 But I would miss that even if I weren’t ill.

 This post was originally written for my Letters to Friends and also inspired by Kate Motaung’s prompt this week, “TIRED” at Five Minute Fridays.
 It has now been updated and included in my new series, Mandy’s Journey with Chronic Pain.

 Pastor’s Wife (retired) & Chronic Pain Warrior blogs about how to make it through anything by relating her own life experiences to her writing.
 She is passionate about her love for the Lord and desires to spread that passion to others.
 She has a great desire to encourage women who are following behind her.